 - Increased sales of our security solutions have made a significant contribution to revenue growth.
-We plan to continue to invest in this area with a focus on further enhancing our product portfolio and extending our go-to-market capabilities, particularly in certain markets and through our channel partners. - We have experienced increases in the amount of traffic delivered for customers that use our solutions for video, gaming downloads and social media, contributing to an increase in our revenue in the first quarter of 2021 as compared to the same period in 2020.
-The rate of growth in traffic during 2020, as compared to prior years, was higher due to the impact of shutdowns and restrictions related to the novel coronavirus, or COVID19, pandemic.
-We expect this year-over-year traffic and associated revenue growth to moderate in 2021, assuming the restrictions experienced in 2020 do not continue.
+We plan to continue to invest in this area with a focus on further enhancing our product portfolio and extending our go-to-market capabilities, particularly in certain markets and through our channel partners. - Over the past few years, we have experienced increases in the amount of traffic delivered for customers that use our solutions for video, gaming downloads and social media.
+During 2020, we saw a dramatic increase in traffic growth on our network related to the shutdowns and restrictions from the novel coronavirus, or COVID-19, pandemic.
+Primarily as a result of the rollback of many pandemic-related restrictions, we have seen the rate of traffic growth during the first half of 2021, as compared to 2020, moderate.
+We expect year-over-year traffic and associated revenue growth to continue to moderate during the remainder of 2021, assuming the restrictions experienced in 2020 continue to lessen.

-- While we have increased committed recurring revenue from our solutions by upselling incremental solutions to our existing customers and adding new customers, revenue from our website and application performance solutions have declined.
-We expect revenue challenges from our website and application performance solutions to continue during 2021 as our customers, particularly in the commerce and travel and hospitality industries, continue to experience financial pressure in light of competitive pressures they face and the negative impacts of the COVID-19 pandemic on their operations. - The prices paid by some of our customers have declined, particularly in the context of web application solutions contract renewals and large media consolidations, reflecting the impact of competition and volume discounts.
-Our revenue would have been higher absent these price declines. - Revenue from our international operations has been growing at a faster pace than from our U.S. operations, particularly in terms of new customer acquisition and cross-selling of incremental solutions.
+- The prices paid by some of our customers have declined, particularly for website and application delivery solutions, due to contract renewals and large media consolidations, reflecting the impact of competition and volume discounts.
+In the second quarter of 2021 as compared to the same period in 2020, we experienced a decline in revenue from those solutions due to the above factors and slowing media traffic growth.
+While we have increased committed recurring revenue from our solutions by upselling incremental solutions to our existing customers and adding new customers to offset the negative trends, we expect revenue challenges from our website and application performance solutions to continue during the remainder of 2021.
+In addition, there remains uncertainty about the negative impacts of the COVID-19 pandemic on some of our customers and how that uncertainty might impact purchases of our solutions. - Revenue from our international operations has been growing at a faster pace than from our U.S. operations, particularly in terms of new customer acquisition and cross-selling of incremental solutions.
 Because we publicly report in U.S. dollars, if the dollar strengthens, our reported revenue results will be negatively impacted.
 Conversely, a weaker dollar would benefit our reported results. - We have experienced variations in certain types of revenue from quarter to quarter.
 In particular, we typically experience higher revenue in the fourth quarter of each year for some of our solutions as a result of holiday season activity.
-In addition, we experience quarterly variations in revenue attributable to, among other things, the nature and timing of software and gaming releases by our customers; whether there are large live sporting or other events or situations (like the COVID-19 pandemic) that impact the amount of media traffic on our network; and the frequency and timing of purchases of custom solutions or licensed software.
+In addition, we experience quarterly variations in revenue attributable to, among other things, the nature and timing of software and gaming releases by our customers; whether there are large live sporting or other events or situations (like the COVID19 pandemic) that impact the amount of media traffic on our network; and the frequency and timing of purchases of custom solutions or licensed software.